Homepage > Journal > What is flat design?

 This is why we should first evaluate the application's interface from the perspective of its usability rather than its visual appeal.
 Particularly the kind that is not conducive and does not support functionality.

-Flat Design vs. Skeuomorphism
+Flat design vs. Skeuomorphism

 Projects in which skeuomorphism is a crucial value are much more work-intensive.